 There are two main factors that will influence how long your hair dye lasts: one, the type (and strength) of coloring treatment you use and two, how you maintain your strands.
 With a wash in-wash out technique, the damage to the hair is lessened.
 It allows you more dyeing options without the permanent damage consequences.

 How long does bleach last?

 Bleaching hair involves using chemicals to strip the hair of its melanin so it appears lighter in color.
 Bleaching is a 100 percent permanent hair dye solution and cannot be washed out.
-You can dye your hair over bleached locks, but any strands that are bleached will have to grow out and cannot be removed any other way.
+You can dye your hair over bleached locks.
+However, any strands that are bleached will have to grow out and cannot be removed in any other way.

 If you want to backtrack after opting for lighter locks, you can use a permanent or semi-permanent hair dye over the bleach.

 The same is true for highlights, balayage and ombré.
 All of these processes involve lightening the hair.
 You can do this with a bleach or high-lift tint depending on your base hair color and desired outcome.
 In all cases, lightening the hair is a lasting change.

 Whatever lightening technique you choose, it’s important to think about the permanent hair damage implications that come with bleaching.
 According to Peter Bailey, Global Technical Manager, Hair Care, “the chemical process inside your hair fiber breaks a number of the structural protein bonds leaving your hair brittle and more prone to damage.”
 If you’ve taken the plunge and your strands are looking a little worse-for-wear, learn how to ‘repair’ bleached hair and rejuvenate damaged blonde locks.